shuliu2017/PyTorchWrapper/README.md

 # PyTorchWrapper
 A general framework of pytorch classification and regression tasks.
 This package is currently under development.

+This package is lite and simple to use.

 In Google Colab, run the following code to download `pyTorchWrapper`.